axelarnetwork/axelarate-community/documentation/Admin/Exercise 3 Join Validator.md

 http://{USERNAME}:{PASSWORD}@{IPADDRESS}:{PORT}
 ```

-If your node is running on `localhost`, use `host.docker.internal` as the `IPADDRESS` since Axelar runs in a docker container.
+If your node is running on `localhost` using docker containers, use `host.docker.internal` as the `IPADDRESS` since Axelar corewill be running in a docker container.
+If you used binaries, then just use `localhost`.
 eg)

 ```bash